kostyaVyrodov/education/solid/README.md

 - Immobility.
 The design is difficult to reuse;
 - Viscosity.
 It's difficult to do the right thing;
 - Needless complexity.
 Overdesign.

+##### Single responsibility principle

+How to define single responsibility?
+> A class should have only one reason to change.

+How to process every 'reason for change'?
+> It should be extracted into separate type.
+Example: extracting of logging, storing and caching into separate classes.
+You'll get 4 classes: 3 specific and 1 class-manager.